 Control flow and data flow analyses are two standard and easiest ways for static program analysis.
 In the case of control flow analysis, a call-graph and program dependency graph are generated.
 Data flow analysis focuses on interprocedural, flow-sensitive/insensitive, path sensitive/insensitive, context-sensitive/insensitive analysis of how data in terms of variable and constants are propagated within the program.
 For example, Taint analysis is used to find what all user inputs or function parameters(called source) are affecting the function output(called sinks).
 Code slicing refers to extracting the parts of the source code that affect the value of a given variable.
 It can be done in both static and dynamic manner.

 Symbolic execution, Deduction

-Symbolic execution refers to executing the program on a set of symbolic inputs and then to infer how these symbolic values are propagated, updated within the code.
-Since the input values are symbolic(not concrete), all feasible program paths are evaluated(which apparently hampers the practicality of this approach).
+Symbolic execution refers to executing the program on a set of symbolic inputs, and then to infer how these symbolic values are propagated, updated within the code.
+Since the input values are symbolic(not concrete), all feasible program paths are evaluated(which hampers the practicality of this approach).
 It is a method for white-box testing and can only reason about the partial correctness of the program.
-One can consider symbolic execution to take place on an infinite abstract domain and at every program point, it stores the path constraint and symbolic values.
-Automatic deduction, on the other hand, uses theorem provers to deduce properties of programs and variables.
+One can consider symbolic execution to take place on an infinite abstract domain, and at every program point, it stores the path constraint and symbolic values.
+The automatic deduction, on the other hand, uses theorem provers to deduce the properties of programs and variables.